 - Cost.
-The cost of removing your heating oil tank can vary, but generally speaking, most contractors charge between $1000 and $2500 for a removal.
+The cost of removing your heating oil tank can vary, but generally speaking, most contractors charge between $1000 and $5000 for removal.
+This will depend on how easy or difficult the removal is, how big the tank is, its current state, as well as location and other factors.
 This estimate may or may not include sampling and testing, cleanup work in the event of a leak, or other extras.
-It’s always best to receive a personalized estimate from your contractor, before the removal process begins.
+It’s always best to receive a personalized estimate from your contractor before the removal process begins.

 - Reasons for removal.
 So, how do you know that you should remove your heating oil tank in the first place?
 Here’s the thing: NO tanks were designed to be buried; this will absolutely cause a significant amount of rust, and possibly will contribute to leaks.
 Particularly if you notice an increase in your home heating oil consumption, this is likely indicative of a leak — and you should consider removing your heating oil tank right away.

 - Leaks.
 It’s important to know whether or not your tank has begun to leak.
 Here are some signs to look for: strong odors, stains around your tank, or visible holes in your tank.
 If you suspect that your tank is leaking, it’s time to get in touch with an HVAC expert.